 NUROFEN PLUS tablets contain the active ingredients ibuprofen and codeine phosphate.

 drugs (NSAIDs).
 These medicines work by relieving pain and/or inflammation (swelling,

 redness, soreness) and fever.
 Codeine is an opioid analgesic that works in the brain

-NUROFEN PLUS provides temporary relief of strong pain and/or inflammation associated
+NUROFEN PLUS provides temporary relief of acute moderate pain and inflammation in

 After taking codeine, the body changes codeine into the active morphine by a special

 to others, as their bodies do not change codeine to morphine as well as others.

 Do not give NUROFEN PLUS to children under the age of 12 years.

 Ask your doctor if you have any questions about this medicine.